-If you have a sighting you would like to share, please click here to fill in a contact form.
-We will contact you for more details.
+If you have a sighting you would like to share, please click here to give details of what you saw.

 "It was right around Regata time, July 24, 1981, around 1:00pm.
 We were in a rented ski boat and were running on the west side of the lake in the vicinity of Peachland, just a bit northwest of the tip of Rattlesnake Island.
 A waterskier had just passed us going fast in the opposite direction to us when suddenly a creature surfaced directly in front of us facing a northeasterly direction.
 We saw no head, just a body, my thoughts being that the head might be laying flat just below the surface.
 At first I thought it was the wake of the other boat, but then realized that the boat's wake was going the other direction.
 As we came closer, the creature broke into a fast-paced undulating motion.
 I pointed our boat directly at it but as we neared it, the creature dove, causing a large frothy whirlpool.
 I turned the boat around and could see the creature two or three feet below in the water.
 It moved at great speed at least half-way across the lake before it dove deeper and out of sight.
 The creature was at least 50 feet long and seemed to be either very dark green or black. "